Mobile and manufactured homes are prebuilt, transportable home structures that can be financed similarly to a traditional mortgage.

 If you’re looking to purchase a mobile home, you’ll want to make sure you’ve prepared yourself and your finances to increase your odds of approval.
 The following tips can help:

-- Check your credit reports.
-While minimum credit score requirements can vary depending on the type of mobile home financing you're after, you'll want to take steps to get your credit in the best possible shape.
-With that in mind, you should use the website AnnualCreditReport.com to get copies of your credit reports from all three credit bureaus — Experian, Equifax and TransUnion.
-If you find any errors on your report that may be negatively impacting your score, you should dispute them with the credit bureaus right away.
+You should also check your credit reports from all three credit bureaus — Experian, Equifax and TransUnion — which you can do for free through AnnualCreditReport.com.
+If you find any errors on your report that may be negatively impacting your score, you should dispute them with the credit bureaus immediately.

-- Decide if you want to buy a mobile home, the land for a manufactured property or both.
-Make sure you understand which financing options are available for the type of property you want to buy.
-If you want to buy a mobile home that is not permanently affixed to the ground, for example, you may be limited to options like chattel loans or personal loans.
+Also, make sure you understand which financing options are available for the type of property you want to buy.
+For example, if you want to buy a mobile home that’s not permanently affixed to the ground, you may be limited to options like chattel loans or personal loans.

-- Shop around and compare rates, and then submit a complete and transparent application.
-Comparing mobile home financing options can help you get the best deal.
-Depending on the type of property you want to buy, it can help to reach out to several lenders that specialize in FHA loans, home loans offered through Fannie Mae and Freddie Mac, and even VA loans.
+Compare mobile home financing options to make sure you get the best deal.
+Depending on the type of property you want to buy, consider FHA loans, home loans offered through Fannie Mae and Freddie Mac, and VA loans (if applicable).
+Then, submit a complete and transparent application.

 » MORE: How to choose a mortgage lender